macnick/100-days-of-code/log.md

 # 100 Days Of Code - Log

+## Day 60: May 31, 2019

+**Today's Progress**: #R5D60 I took a peek on microverse's curiculum challenges.
+It will be a tough Monday.
+Js Practice with: @ #Codewars: "Find Duplicates" #100DaysOfCode #javascript #React #freeCodeCamp

+**Thoughts:** Rank 668 @ Codewars, 67079 @ Hackerrank 61681 @ Leetcode - 9 hours of study.
+Goals: 1.learn SQL 2. finish React book, 3.
+Do the FCC projects, ongoing: update my CV.

 ## Day 59: May 30, 2019

 **Today's Progress**: #R5D59 Preparing to be a good #Microverse student.
 Today's challenges: @ #Codewars: "Algorithm Fun: Find The Unknown Number - Part I", "How Green Is My Valley?" #100DaysOfCode #javascript #React #freeCodeCamp